 - walking the dog for 1h – 2h a day

 - regular stretching etc. almost every hour

 - almost vegan diet (I still eat things like honey or eggs but no meat and dairy)

 - daily meditation for ca. 1h

 - no smartphone usage (only simple mobile phone)

-I guess I might have improved more than the 1% a year I would usually lose every year.
-As I was very weak, already overweight and unhealthy prior to starting I hues I was at no more than 20% of my potential.
+I guess I might have improved more than the 1% I would usually lose every year.
+As I was very weak, already overweight and unhealthy prior to starting I guess I was at no more than 20% of my potential.

-For every year that I trained I guess I improved something like 5% per year so that after soon 6 years I will be at the 50%.
+For every year that I trained it seems I improved something like 5% per year so that after soon 6 years I will be at the 50%.
 This is of course fuzzy maths but you get the point.
 The gist of my experience is that you can gain more than you lose because of sheer age.